 LONDON, Aug 12 (Reuters) - Trainer Howard Johnson, a winner at the Cheltenham Festival three times with the top-class staying hurdler Inglis Drever, was banned for four years on Friday for breaching rules over horse welfare.

 Johnson, who also faced charges of administering steroids to three horses in his care, ran a horse called Striking Article eight times after it had undergone a palmar neurectomy.
+The procedure involves severing nervous connection to the lower leg to cause numbness and is banned on welfare grounds.

 Johnson, 58, had told a disciplinary panel he was not aware of the rule saying the horse should not have run.